2017 Persebaya Surabaya season

-2017 Liga 2 (Indonesia) became Persebaya Surabaya's first official competition after being re-recognized by PSSI.
+2017 Liga 2 (Indonesia) became Persebaya 1927's first official competition after being re-recognized by PSSI.
+The Annual Congress of the Indonesian Football Association (PSSI) restored the status of Persebaya 1927 as members of the national federation.

 Persebaya 1927 returning to using the name Persebaya Surabaya after winning the Trademark and Logo dispute against Persebaya Surabaya DU.

 In the 2017 season, Persebaya won the championship after defeating PSMS Medan in the Final round at Gelora Bandung Lautan Api Stadium.

 Players

 The following are the names of Persebaya players in 2017.
 Data by March 19, 2017.